Anglo-Saxons: Christianity and the early kingdoms

-In June 597 Columba died.
-At this time, Augustine landed on the Isle of Thanet and proceeded to King Æthelberht's main town of Canterbury.
-He had been the prior of a monastery in Rome when Pope Gregory the Great chose him in 595 to lead the Gregorian mission to Britain to Christianise the Kingdom of Kent from their native Anglo-Saxon paganism.
-Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I the king of Paris, who was expected to exert some influence over her husband. Æthelberht was converted to Christianity, churches were established, and wider-scale conversion to Christianity began in the kingdom. Æthelberht's law for Kent, the earliest written code in any Germanic language, instituted a complex system of fines.
-Kent was rich, with strong trade ties to the continent, and Æthelberht may have instituted royal control over trade.
-For the first time following the Anglo-Saxon invasion, coins began circulating in Kent during his reign.
+In 595 Augustine landed on the Isle of Thanet and proceeded to King Æthelberht's main town of Canterbury.
+He had been sent by Pope Gregory the Great to lead the Gregorian mission to Britain to Christianise the Kingdom of Kent from their native Anglo-Saxon paganism.
+Kent was probably chosen because Æthelberht had married a Christian princess, Bertha, daughter of Charibert I the king of Paris, who was expected to exert some influence over her husband.